 This research focuses on one area of police effort assessments – public opinion.
-We were able deploy Twitter data to analyze public opinions concerning policing and their inequalities across space and time.
+We were able to deploy Twitter data to analyze public opinions concerning policing and their inequalities across space and time.
 It has been argued that measuring citizens’ opinion of police performance is very important and is not a straightforward task.
 In as much as police work is complex and multi-dimensional, so is its assessment in the eyes of the public.
 In our own opinion, new innovations, such as the social media system, e.g. Twitter, serve as an interesting alternative to traditional approaches such as surveys and interviews.
 While valuable, the general notion of “positive,” or “negative” opinion provide nothing more than a general sense of the public’s confidence and trust in the police.
 More specific questions need to be asked in order to understand what it is that the citizens are satisfied or dissatisfied about when it comes to the police service.
 Answering more complex questions using Twitter data is an area that we intend to focus on in the future.
-Meanwhile, there is a large-scale annual survey of public opinion carried out to assess current perceptions of the police across PFAs in England and Wales.
+Meanwhile, there is a large-scale annual survey of public opinion carried out to assess current perceptions of the police across Pfas in England and Wales.
 Our future research plan includes a comparative study between this survey approach and the use of the social media system.

 Acknowledgements